 - process systems – process dynamics and control, process synthesis, safety

-After the written exams, you undertake a design project that lasts five weeks of full-time work.
-This project is carried out in groups and concerns the design of a modern industrial process.
-You take into account all aspects of engineering design, including specification of equipment and control procedures, and consider safety aspects, environmental impact and economic performance.
+After the written exams in the third term, you undertake a group project that lasts five weeks of full-time work to design a modern industrial process.
+You consider all aspects of engineering design (including specification of equipment and control procedures), safety, environmental impact and economic assessment.
 The design project brings together all the taught subject matter whilst giving you the opportunity to work in a team on an open-ended problem.

 Year 4 (Part IIB)